neatMon-Inc/neatmon.api/README.md

 Please see the recorded video covering the deployment and an overview of the menu-driven setup of the Automated Monitoring Nodes [here.](https://www.youtube.com/watch?v=SwGXM8TaJbA&t=304s)

 # Getting Started
-After bringing up the neatMon API using the `make` command, the app can be reached from a web browser at the address `http://localhost/api/status` which should show the message: "API Working Sat Feb 26 2022 08:16:20 GMT+0000 (Coordinated Universal Time)" (The current time should be displayed)
+See Environment Variable Setup below.
+Copy and edit the configuration file.
+Bring up the neatMon API using the `make` command.
+The app can be tested from a web browser at the address `http://localhost/api/status` which should show the message: "API Working Sat Feb 26 2022 08:16:20 GMT+0000 (Coordinated Universal Time)" (The current UTC time should be displayed)

 # Installation
-The API requires Docker to be installed and running or can be run locally with the `node index.js` command, however, there may be issues that arise as versions differ from development environments and production, and as such Docker is the preferred method for maintaining the consistency between different environments.
+The API is designed to be deployed with Docker however it can be run also be executed locally with the `node index.js` command.
+However, there may be issues that arise as versions differ from development environments and production, and as such Docker is the preferred method for maintaining the consistency between different environments.

 ## System requirements
 Linux system is preferred, though others can be substituted, the following packages are suggested/required